LionsPhil/inkyframe/README.md

   No `chunked`, no `gzip`, none of that.
 - Anything that is not UTF-8.
 - Any other MIME type.

-Things it might understand one day:

-- `image/x.picographics-script`, a description of PicoGraphics drawing commands.

 ## Development